SeedVault/actr/README.md

 Animating Emotions by interpolating Fibonacci Chains and Iconic Gestures

 ### What is ACTR
-The .ACTR project is a 3D presentation standard for avatars.
+The ACTR project is a 3D presentation standard for avatars.
 It is a method of generating real-time avatar animation from natural language generation models (NLP).

 ### Introduction
 Part of the SEED token project.
 This is a sneak preview - there is more to come.